o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-controllable-character.md

 1. In the **Generate Terrain Texture** dialog box, choose **512x512** and then click **OK**\.

-## Step 2: Create an Entity and Add Components to Create a Controllable Entity<a name="script-canvas-tutorial-controllable-character-step-two"></a>
+## Step 2: Create an Entity and Add Components to Create a Controllable Entity {#script-canvas-tutorial-controllable-character-step-two}

 To create a sphere that you can control with keyboard input, you create an entity and add the **[Mesh](/docs/userguide/components/static-mesh.md)**, **[Rigid Body](https://docs.aws.amazon.com/lumberyard/latest/userguide/component-rigid-body.html)** component, **[Mesh Collider](https://docs.aws.amazon.com/lumberyard/latest/userguide/component-physics-mesh-collider.html)**, and **[Input](/docs/userguide/components/input.md)** components\.
 You also create an input mapping that converts WASD keyboard input into movement in the x and y directions\.